Reachability in arborescence packings: Algorithmic aspects

 Let $\mathcal{D}_{\mathcal{H}}=(V\cup R,\mathcal{A}\cup \mathcal{A}_{\mathcal{E}})$ be the directed extension of $\mathcal{H}$, {\boldmath$k$} $=r_{\mathcal{M}}(R)$ and define {\boldmath$w'$}$:\mathcal{A}\cup \mathcal{A}_{\mathcal{E}}\rightarrow \mathbb{R}$ by $w'(a)=w(a)$ for all $a \in \mathcal{A}$ and $w'(a)=w(e)$ for all $a \in \mathcal{A}_{e}$ for all $e \in\mathcal{E}$.

 By Lemma \ref{vdgdfze}, it suffices to decide in polynomial time whether a feasible matroid-based packing of hyperarborescences exists in $(\mathcal{D}_\mathcal{H},\mathcal{M})$ and to find the dyperedge set of one of minimum weight with respect to $w'$ in polynomial time if such a packing exists.
 Indeed, by Lemma \ref{vdgdfze}, the dyperedge set of this feasible matroid-based packing of hyperarborescences in $(\mathcal{D}_\mathcal{H},\mathcal{M})$ is the dyperedge set of a matroid-based packing of hyperarborescences in $(\vec{\mathcal{H}},\mathcal {M})$ where $\vec{\mathcal{H}}$ is an orientation of $\mathcal{H}.$ Then, by Theorem \ref{algofkmst}, from the dyperedge set of the packing we can find the packing itself in polynomial time.
-Finally, by Lemma \ref{vdgdfze}, we obtain a matroid-based packing of mixed hyperarborescences in $(\mathcal{H},\mathcal {M}).$
+Finally, by Lemma \ref{vdgdfze}, omitting the orientations of the dyperedges in $\mathcal{A}_{\mathcal{E}}$ of the packing, we obtain a matroid-based packing of mixed hyperarborescences in $(\mathcal{H},\mathcal {M}).$